golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 # 3.2.
 Offset Curve Composition

-**(2-4 hours, 25% or 50%)** *You are provided with libraries for computing "proper" offset curves—a type of machine-made line— and invited to use them to make a creative composition.*
+**(2-4 hours, 25% or 50%)** *You are provided with libraries for computing "proper" offset curves, and invited to use them to make a creative composition.*

 ![jenn_karson_offset_leaves](img/jenn_karson_offset_leaves.jpg)

 * **Choose** whether you would like this project or the *Dot-for-a-Walk* composition (3.3) to be your main focus for this week.
-* **Review** [this presentation about offset curves](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/offset_curves). **Observe** that [code for computing offset curves](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/offset_curves#code) is provided for several toolkits.
+* **Review** [this presentation about offset curves](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/offset_curves). **Observe** that [code for computing offset curves](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/offset_curves#code) is provided in Python, JavaScript, and Java; the Python implementation (using [Shapely](https://shapely.readthedocs.io/en/2.0.6/reference/shapely.offset_curve.html)) is the best-quality.
 * **Develop** a composition using offset curves.
 * **Plot** your offset curve composition — you are encouraged to use an AxiDraw or HP7475A plotter.
-This is a good opportunity to **experiment** with different pens and paper.
+This could be a good opportunity to **experiment** with different pens and paper.
 * **Create** a post in the Discord channel, `#32-offset-composition`.
 * **Embed** a scan or photograph of your plotted project in your Discord post.
 * **Write** a few sentences in your Discord post that describe your approach, what you struggled with, and what you learned. **Indicate** whether this is your major or minor project for the unit.